 Conclusion and Future Implications for Research

 In conclusion, Native Americans possess a diverse and rich cultural heritage that provides a basis for delivering informed, culturally sensitive, compassionate, and congruent nursing care.
 Therefore, DNPS need to espouse and adapt to cultural humility, acknowledging historical challenges and designing bespoke care to individual health needs.
 Clinicians should underscore continuous cultural education and self-evaluation to improve the quality of patient care.
 It is critical to integrate the transcultural model into practice to design patients' care plans, ascertaining that they are contingent on the patient's cultural beliefs, inclinations, and values.
 In the future, researchers should recognize the potential positive impact of cultural connectedness on the mental and physical health outcomes of Native/Indigenous individuals (Masotti et al., 2023).
-Non-indigenous researchers must be aware of and engage in tailoring and introducing evidence-based practices grounded in the Native American cultures to strengthen cultural bonds and contribute to cultural reclamation (Masotti et al., 2023).
+Non-Indigenous researchers must be aware of and engage in tailoring and introducing evidence-based practices grounded in the Native American cultures to strengthen cultural bonds and contribute to cultural reclamation (Masotti et al., 2023).
 Suffice it to say, it is fundamental to incorporate an awareness of the historical context of Native Americans into interactions between clients and nurses.

 References